-To establish the vision and voice for NYC’s trees, The Nature Conservancy convened the NYC Urban Forest Task Force in November 2019.
-This cross-sector group includes environmental, justice, conservation, non-profit, business and government leaders and organizations committed to creating a healthy, biodiverse, accessible and resilient urban forest that justly and equitably delivers benefits to all residents of New York City.
-The Task Force developed an ambitious NYC Urban Forest Agenda that includes specific recommendations for how to improve and enhance New York City’s urban forest through planning, stewardship and policy; local action by the public; and increased investments in trees across public and private lands.
-Now, the new and growing Forest for All NYC coalition has launched to advance the Agenda's goals.
+The Nature Conservancy convenes and is a leading member of Forest for All NYC, a diverse coalition that includes environmental, justice, conservation, non-profit, business and government leaders and organizations committed to creating a healthy, biodiverse, accessible and resilient urban forest that delivers benefits to all New Yorkers justly and equitably.
+To achieve this vision, the coalition is advancing the ambitious NYC Urban Forest Agenda that includes actionable and comprehensive recommendations for how to improve and enhance New York City’s urban forest through planning, stewardship and policy; local action by the public; and increased investments in trees across public and private lands.

 “Science helps us make better decisions, and there are real people, lives and stories behind the data.
 Working in partnership with leaders and communities is critical,” added Maxwell.
 “Everyone deserves to live in a neighborhood rich with healthy trees and all the benefits they provide.”